 Fill a bucket with water and mix in a little floor soap, something specifically manufactured for surface sealed hardwood floors.
 Mop the floor, being careful to avoid standing water anywhere in the room.

 Dry and buff the floor using clean, soft towels until the floor is completely dry and shining.

-Cleaning Other Finish Types
+Hardwood Cleaning and Maintenance for Other Finish Types

 Step One: Sweep or vacuum the floor.